 My favorite vegetable any time of the year is a ripe and juicy tomato.
 It has to be a home grown and vine ripe tomato; not the grocery store variety which has been picked early and shipped a long distance.
 Here’s a savory stewed tomato recipe that I’ve made many times and perfected over the past year.
 I use both fresh Louisiana Creole tomatoes as well as canned tomatoes and added a few other ingredients for a savory flavor.

 What’s my favorite summer salad?
 Simply tomatoes and cucumbers marinated in red wine or balsamic vinegar and olive oil.
 I could eat this salad every day.
 The combination can easily be jazzed up, too, with a few other ingredients.

 This fall I feel like I’m on the television show “Chopped”.
 I am participating in CSA through my employer.
 On Monday I get a box of fresh produce from a local farmer to bring home and cook.
 Get ready, open basket, wait for the buzzer to go off and I’ve got a week to cook the box of food.
 It’s a fun challenge!
 And generous helping of fresh vegetables for our family.

 Do tomatoes grow in Louisiana?
 Yes, they do.
-I’ve not had much luck, however, at growing them in my garden.
-But thanks to roadside stands and farmers’ markets, I’ve got some juicy, ripe tomatoes to use.
-And I’ve saved a recipe for “Roasted Tomato Soup”, hoping for the right occasion to use it.
+I have not had much luck, however, at growing them in my garden.
+But thanks to roadside stands and farmers’ markets, I purchased some juicy, ripe tomatoes.
+And I saved a recipe for “Roasted Tomato Soup”, hoping for the right occasion to use it.